frankRS86/my_pathFindr/README.md

-This is the pathfindr browser game designed for Adidas.
+This is the pathfindr browser game.

 It's written with the Angular 2 framework and TypeScript as main language.